idaholab/moose/modules/doc/content/help/faq/build_issues.md

 ## Build Issues id=buildissues

-Build issues are commonly caused by an invalid environment, an update to your repository and you now have a mismatch between MOOSE and your application, or one of our MOOSE Conda packages being out of date.
+Build issues are commonly caused by an invalid environment, an update to your repository (leading to a mismatch between MOOSE and your application), or one of our MOOSE Conda packages being out of date.

 - Verify the Conda Environment is active and up to date, with the latest version of our moose
   packages: